mahdiimahd/minimal/index.md

 [Link to another page](./another-page.html).

-Be the first to outlet to feature Zéro Day Loot
+Be the first to outlet to feature Zéro Day Loot!

 # [ZDL]